 In the presently youth-dominated and competitive world, most of the younger generation would choose to work hard than go places.
 They think that they should first save up for the future, secure his or her position in the workplace, and then be financially-free and maybe travel when they’re older.
 Because all the pleasures in the world can be seized and enjoyed after retirement – when the family is settled, and everything is in place.

 But I would like to enlighten you on that point – the point of traveling after retirement.
 I couldn’t imagine myself traveling to anywhere I want to go when I’m old and gray and inflicted with back and joint pains, arthritis, or just sheer worry over the weather conditions of my flight and vacation.
 I’ve been traveling in the middle of my hectic hours of work when I can’t seem to see the excitement and purpose of why I’m working.
+“Taking time away from the stresses of work and daily life can improve our health, motivation, relationships, job performance, and perspective and give us the break we need to return to our lives and jobs refreshed and better equipped to handle whatever comes.”
+That is according to Shannon Torberg, PsyD, LP.

 I went on a 3-day adventure to Thailand with a cousin last month when we had a long weekend off.
 I visited Sagada, Philippines, a mountainous yet breathtaking region just to have a tattoo done by the oldest tattoo artist alive.
 Could I have done that if I postponed the travel to 30 or 40 years after?
 I flew to Korea for five days during the Holidays because I wanted to check it out when it was at its coldest.
 If I did this when I was 60 or so, I would be suffering from an arthritis flare-up!